NickolaiBeloguzov/robust-json/README.md

     print(op.active_json)
     # Output: { "simple_key": "simple_value", "test_arr": [1, 2, 3] }
     # Calling this method without parameters simply makes it return initial
-    # object, saving the active one for future use
+    # object, saving the active one for future use.
     ```

     Getting an initial object and resetting an active one: